Noah Ablett: Early life and education

-Ablett suffered a serious work accident that caused compound fractures to his leg bones.
-He had been studying for civil service examinations as a means of escaping underground work, but since the civil service did not employ people with physical disabilities at the time, his dreams of alternative employment were ended and he remained in the coal mines.
+A further turning point came when he discovered that his father was to face a reduction in wages, which Ablett believed was punishment for his union activities.
+He "immediately rushed back to the pit, and on my own initiative posted up notices that a meeting at the pit top was to be held".
+The reduction was later cancelled, but the incident led Ablett to study the works of Robert Blatchford and Karl Marx, becoming a convinced socialist.
 At age 16, Ablett participated in the 1898 South Wales miners' strike, which led to the workers' defeat through a six-month lockout.
 Following this lockout, the miners formed the South Wales Miners' Federation.
 The strike and formation of the Federation had a major influence on Ablett's political attitudes.

-However, he became concerned with the poor pay and working conditions of the Rhondda coal miners and joined the Independent Labour Party.
+He became concerned with the poor pay and working conditions of the Rhondda coal miners and joined the Independent Labour Party.
 A keen learner, he won a scholarship to Ruskin College, Oxford in 1907.
 Ablett was dissatisfied with the education he received at Ruskin, feeling that the college's connection to Oxford University was an example of the establishment attempting to control working-class knowledge and opinion.
 He organised alternative lectures on Marxist economics and history for his fellow students to promote different ideas from the college's more traditional offerings.
 While at Ruskin, Ablett was significantly influenced by the ideas of American socialist writer Daniel De Leon, whose theories on industrial unionism and workers' control would later shape Ablett's syndicalist philosophy.
 In March 1909, when the college authorities dismissed Principal Dennis Hird for supporting student Marxist activities, Ablett organised a student strike in protest.